 - Browse to a single Football topic: in this case, we will use

-Demos/Sportsbook/Football/England/Championship/Reading vs Dartmouth.
-The sports book topics are random, so pick another topic that covers Reading if they’re not playing Dartmouth.
+Demos/Sportsbook/Football/England/Premier League/Manchester United vs Arsenal.
+The sports book demo topics are semi random, so pick another topic that covers Arsenal if they’re not playing Manchester United.

 - Open the Topic Views tab.